Perfectly cooked through steak, crispy-skinned chicken, and caramelized pork chops are all made possible by grilling with indirect heat.

 For gas assembly, just light one of your burners while leaving the others unlit.
 The lit burner will be your direct heat while the unlit areas are for indirect heat.

-Light your charcoal using a charcoal chimney starter or whatever charcoal lighting technique you prefer, but make sure the coals are completely lit and ready to go.
 Once the briquettes are white and ashy you should be all set.
-Next, push all the coal to one side of your grill, spreading it out evenly like you would normally.
+Next, push all the coal to one side of your grill, spreading it out evenly as you would normally.
 The side with coals will be your direct heat source, allowing you to quickly cook small meats and sear larger ones.
 The side without charcoal is your indirect heat side.

 Another option is to make a ring of lit charcoal around the edge of the grill, leaving the very center bare.
 That way, your direct heat is around the edge, and the indirect heat is in the center, allowing for an even cooking area for indirect heat.